neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-knots-and-tarps.md

 #### Clove Hitch (a.k.a.
 "Ghostie")
 - Use case:
 	- Fastening the tarp cord to the plastic tarps, using a small smooth stone, a handful of dirt, pine cone, whatever is handy
+- Advantages:
+	- Incredibly quick and easy
+- Disadvantages:
+	- As is probably obvious, it isn't very secure.
+Shouldn't be used for holding a lot of strain

 ![clove][clove]